puraminy/ArticleScraper/README.md

 To run a spider use a command line in the Terminal of python.

-`scrapy crawl aclweb -o results.csv`
+`scrapy crawl aclweb -o papers.csv`

 # Logging